beedev-services/hiveMentor/README.md

 # hiveMentor
+# !!!!!
+New Name / New URL !!!!!
+# BeeMindful-Buzz / beemindful-buzz.com
 Guiding programmers toward better mental well-being.

 Users have 2 options when they 1st log in.
 Chat and Health